remar/cats-doc/funcspec1.md

 The first version of Cats will not support the following features, though many will be included in later versions:

+* More "dynamic" sprite definition with variable frame sizes
+* Frame offsets
 * Sprite metadata
 * Tile metadata
 * Read in a tilemap from a TMX file